 Because laparoscopic surgery only uses a few tiny incisions, the scars are minimal and recovery is easier than with open surgery.

-Dr. Pak H. Chung, MD graduated from The University of Hong Kong, Li Ka Shing Faculty of Medicine.
 He completed residency at Aurora Sinai Medical Center.
-He is certified by the American Board of Obstetrics & Gynecology American Board of Obstetrics & Gynecology (Reproductive Endocrinology/Infertility) and has a state license in New York.
+He is certified by the both Obstetrics and Gynecology and Reproductive Endocrinology and Infertility and has a state license in New York.

 Residency: Aurora Sinai Medical Center